-In November 2005, the City and County of Denver and LAC established an environmental Oversight Agreement.
-The Agreement requires that LAC oversee any excavation of soils on property that is owned by Denver or will be owned by Denver on the former Lowry Air Force Base.
-The Agreement further requires LAC to manage environmental contamination on those properties for 10 years.
-The Agreement provides payment to Denver for remedial, administrative and legal fees associated with the environmental issues related to Lowry.
+In November 2005, the City and County of Denver and LAC established an environmental Oversight Agreement fact sheet.
+The Agreement required that LAC oversee any excavation of soils on property that is owned by Denver or will be owned by Denver on the former Lowry Air Force Base.
+The Agreement further required LAC to manage environmental contamination on those properties for 10 years.
+The Agreement provided payment to Denver for remedial, administrative and legal fees associated with the environmental issues related to Lowry.